OutOfThisPlanet/PasswordGenerator/README.md

 # PasswordGenerator
-Generates a password, then outputs it, a reversed version, or a shuffled version of it.
+Generates a password, then outputs it, a reversed version of it, or a shuffled version of it.